1.1 The rules will be applicable during the Bruges Belfry Darts.

 But will not be allowed to enter in both (youth and main) tournaments at the same day.

-6.2 For the men’s and ladies singles, a seeding will be applied as mentioned in the BDO rules.
-This seeding will be made from the BDO Main Invitation Tables as published on the BDO website at the time of closing of entries.
+6.2 For the men’s and ladies singles, a seeding will be applied as mentioned in the WDF rules.
+This seeding will be made from the WDF Tables as published on the WDF website at the time of closing of entries.
 If some players get the same points total, the highest ranked player in the WDF Ranking Table will be given the highest seeding place.

 7. Registration cards